-To study the impact of repeated ovulatory events, CD1 mice and Smad2DN TX mice were subjected to chronic superovulation.
-The four groups analyzed are as follows: NLM, NLM superovulated, TX, and TX superovulated.
-Superovulation was induced by injecting animals beginning at 6 wk of life with 5 IU/animal PMSG, followed 48 h later with an injection of hCG (5 IU/mouse) once per week.
-Cysts were systematically evaluated in superovulated and control ovaries to examine whether the process of superovulating mice until 6 months of life would induce cystic lesions (Fig. 1A).
-Ovarian epithelial cysts were confirmed by immunostaining the adjacent slide with CK8 antibody.
-Epithelial cysts were defined as those expressing CK8 (Fig. 1B).
-The impact of superovulation increased the average amount of cysts formed in NLM animals compared with control mice, but the difference did not reach significance.
+In order to study the impact of repeated ovulatory events, CD1 mice and Smad2DN transgenic mice were subjected to chronic superovulation.
+The four groups analyzed are as follows: normal littermates (NLM), normal littermates superovulated (NLM SO), transgenic mice (TX), and transgenic mice superovulated (TX SO).
+Superovulation was induced by injecting animals beginning at six weeks of life with 5IU/animal PMSG followed 48 hours later with an injection of hCG (5IU/mouse) once per week.
+Cysts were systematically evaluated in superovulated and control ovaries to examine if the process of superovulating mice until six months of life would induce cystic lesions (Figure 1A).
+Ovarian epithelial cysts were confirmed by immunostaining the adjacent slide with cytokeratin 8 antibody.
+Epithelial cysts were defined as those expressing CK8 (Figure 1B).
+The impact of superovulation increased the average amount of cysts formed in normal littermate animals as compared to control mice, but the difference did not reach significance.

-Ovaries collected from Smad2DN TX mice were similarly evaluated for an increase in cyst formation from chronic superovulation.
-The average cyst number for TX animals was higher than NLMs as reported previously (Fig. 1A).
-Superovulation did not induce a statistically significant increase in cyst number in Smad2DN mice.
+Ovaries collected from Smad2DN transgenic mice were similarly evaluated for an increase in cyst formation from chronic superovulation.
+The average cyst number for transgenic animals was higher than normal littermates as previously reported (Figure 1A).
+Superovulation did not induce a statistically significant increase in cvst number in Smad2DN mice.
 However, when the total number of cysts was compared between superovulated Smad2DN mice and control NLM mice, there was a significant increase.
-These data suggest that the combination of
+These data suggest that the combination of chronic superovulation and Smad2DN transgenic expression results in an increase in cyst number compared to control.